- News & events

 Having first-hand experience with how short appointment times reduce a physician’s ability to listen to, and empathize with their patients – particularly those with mental illness – SFU alumnus Dr. Patricia Gabriel came up with an entirely new approach to help physicians.

 Reading stories about patients can improve a physician’s ability to empathize, but it is often time-consuming.
 Gabriel came up with an idea for condensing patient stories while still retaining their transformative properties: poems.
 And she knew just the poet to help her.

 Gabriel turned to Rob Taylor, a friend from high school, who began his studies with her at SFU in 2001.
 Despite never having a class together, the two remained close friends and remember fondly their time at SFU.
 Through exploring a wide range of interests, both Gabriel and Taylor were able to focus in on what their true passions were, for Taylor it was poetry, and for Gabriel it was health care.

-In 2004 Gabriel graduated with a BSC in biology, and went on to medical school to pursue her interest in health care.
-Having completed her family practice residency, Gabriel decided to return to SFU, this time to complete a Masters in health science.
+In 2004 Gabriel graduated with a BSc in Biology, and went on to medical school to pursue her interest in health care.
+After completing her family practice residency, Gabriel decided to return to SFU - this time to complete a Masters in health science.
 It was while sitting in a lecture about qualitative research methods that Gabriel had the inspired idea that would turn the friends into collaborators.

 The Depression Project began in 2011 with focus groups of patients who shared their personal experience of living with depression.The transcripts of these groups were used by Taylor to create poems, which were initially intended to be used as a resource by medical students to enhance their empathy towards people with depression.